bszeti/camel-springboot/camel-rest-complex/README.md

     oc get pods

+Open OpenShift web console and Click *Open Java Console* on the pod to access hawtio.

 ## Implementation details and lessons learned
 ### SpringBoot application
 The @SpringBootApplication class is also @Configuration, so it can have @Bean methods to create beans.
 In some cases it may cause "infinite loop" problems in unit tests, so it's probably safer to have a separate @Configuration class (see AppConfig.java).